svj-aventador/xrpl-dev-portal/content/concepts/consensus-network/transaction-queue.md

 ## See Also

-- [Transaction Cost](transaction-cost.html) for information on why the transaction cost exists and how the SGY Ledger enforces it.
+- [Transaction Cost](transaction-cost.html) for information on why the transaction cost exists and how the RCP Ledger enforces it.
 - [Consensus](consensus.html) for a detailed description of how the consensus process approves transactions.